-(a) Statement of compliance
+a.
+Statement of compliance

-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) in the manner required by the Capital Markets (Real Estate Investment Trusts) (Collective Investments Schemes) Regulations, 2013 ("the Regulations").
+The consolidated financial statements have been prepared in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards) and in the manner required by the Capital Markets (Real Estate Investment Trusts) (Collective Investments Schemes) Regulations, 2013 ("the Regulations").
 For the Regulation reporting purposes, in these financial statements, the balance sheet is represented by the statement of financial position, the profit and loss account is presented in the statement of profit or loss and other comprehensive income, the source and use of funds is represented by the statement of cash flows.